interledger/web-monetization-extension/README.md

 ![Github Actions CI](https://github.com/interledger/web-monetization-extension/actions/workflows/sanity.yml/badge.svg?branch=main)
 [![Prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://prettier.io/)

 Web Monetization is a browser extension that detects Web Monetization on websites using a browser API that allows the creation of a payment stream from the user agent to the website.
-This extension is built with React, TypeScript, and Vite.

 ### Contributing